Mrbysco/GeoreNouveau/README.md

 # Geore Nouveau #

 ## About ##
-A small addon mod for GeOre and Ars Nouveau
+A small addon mod for GeOre and Ars Nouveau that adds golems for each GeOre

 ## License ##
 * Geore Nouveau is licensed under the GNU LGPL v3 License